mdram83/php-probably-wrong-way/README.md

 Todos:
 1. Hearts (likes)
-2. Comments (consider if I want it)
+2. About box text (or excerpt from About page)...
-3. Dedicated post types for Portfolio (Page first) and Inspirations
+3. Dedicated post types for Portfolio (Page first)
 4. Test small icons on front-page
+5. Search functionality/pages etc.
 5. Test post with some code snippets for readers
 6. Plugin... - BIGGER TASK